-Avomine is an anti-sickness treatment (known as an anti-emetic) which treats nausea and vomiting caused by motion sickness.
-It is often used to prevent travel sickness or vertigo but it can be used to treat nausea and vomiting caused by other factors.
+Avomine is an anti-sickness treatment (known as an antiemetic) that treats nausea and vomiting caused by motion sickness.
+It is often used to prevent travel sickness or vertigo, but it can treat nausea and vomiting caused by other factors.

-The active ingredient in Avomine is Promethazine which is an antihistamine.
+The active ingredient in Avomine is Promethazine 25mg which is an antihistamine.

-The other ingredients in this medicine are lactose, sodium metabisulphite, dextrin, microcrystalline, cellulose, potato starch, stearic acid and magnesium stearate.
-If you are lactose intolerant, you may want to check with a pharmacist to find out if Avomine is suitable for you.
+The other ingredients in Avomine are lactose, sodium metabisulphite, dextrin, microcrystalline, cellulose, potato starch, stearic acid and magnesium stearate.
+If you are lactose intolerant, you may want to check with a pharmacist to determine if Avomine is suitable for you.

-For adults and children over the age of 10, take one tablet either the night before or a few hours before travelling.
-Children aged 5-10 should be given just half a tablet.
+For adults and children over the age of ten years old, take one tablet either the night before or a few hours before travelling.
+Children aged five to ten years old should be given just half a tablet.
 If you are experiencing sickness caused by something else, such as vertigo, then take one tablet up to three times a day.
-Children under 10 should get half a tablet no more than three times a day.
+Children aged five to ten years old should get half a tablet no more than three times a day.
+Children under five years old should not be given Avomine tablets.
 See your doctor if you are using Avomine for longer than seven days.

 To prevent travel sickness, Avomine is best taken at bedtime the night before you travel.
-For a short journey, take it 1-2 hours before you travel.
-During travel, take one tablet when you start to feel sick (children under ten should be given half a tablet.)
-Then take a second tablet in the evening, and one again the next evening if necessary.
+For a short journey, take one tablet one or two hours before you travel.
+During travel, take one tablet when you start to feel sick.
+(Children aged five to ten years old should be given half a tablet).
+Then take a second tablet in the evening, and once again the next evening if necessary.

-Avomine is available without a prescription so if you are concerned about any of the side effects then speak to a pharmacist or doctor.
+Avomine is available without a prescription, so if you are concerned about any side effects, speak to a pharmacist or doctor.

-Avomine should not be taken if you have central nervous system depression, have taken monoamine oxidase inhibitors (a form of antidepressant) within the past 14 days or if you are allergic to any of the ingredients.
-It’s not suitable for children under 5 or for people with galactose intolerance or glucose-galactose malabsorption.
+Avomine should not be taken if you have central nervous system depression, have taken monoamine oxidase inhibitors (MAO inhibitors - a form of antidepressant) within the past 14 days or if you are allergic to any of the ingredients.
+It’s not suitable for children under five or people with galactose intolerance or glucose-galactose malabsorption.

 Taking Avomine alongside the following medicines increases the likelihood of drowsiness:

-Additional side effects such as confusion, constipation and urination difficulties can arise when taking Avomine in conjunction with:
+Additional side effects such as confusion, constipation and urination difficulties can arise when taking Avomine with:

-Avomine should be avoided if possible during pregnancy and should only be taken if absolutely necessary.
-In particular, you shouldn’t take it in the last two weeks of your pregnancy.
+Avomine should be avoided if possible during pregnancy and should only be taken if your doctor recommends it.
+You shouldn’t take it in the last two weeks of your pregnancy.

-For a long journey, you should take Avomine the night before you travel and once each night during the journey.
+You should take Avomine the night before you travel and once each night during a long journey.
 If it’s a short journey, Avomine can be taken an hour or two before you travel.

-Other medicines available to treat travel sickness are Hyoscine tablets, which can also be prescribed as a patch and acupressure wristbands- although these don’t work for everyone.
-Ginger is often used as a herbal remedy to ease the stomach although this might not be enough to prevent vomiting during travel.
+An alternative medicine available to treat travel sickness is Hyoscine.
+Hyoscine comes as tablets or a patch.
+A medicine-free option you can try is acupressure wristbands, although these don’t work for everyone.
+Ginger is often used as a herbal remedy to ease the stomach although this might not prevent vomiting during travel.